SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 that can work with *any* type, in a similar way to ``Array`` and ``Dictionary``.

 This section shows you how to write a generic collection type called ``Stack``.
-A “stack” is an ordered set of values, similar to an array, but with a more restricted set of operations than Swift's ``Array`` type.
+A stack is an ordered set of values, similar to an array, but with a more restricted set of operations than Swift's ``Array`` type.
 An array allows new items to be inserted and removed at any location in the array.
-A stack, however, only allows new items to be appended to the end of the collection (known as :newTerm:`pushing` a new value on to the stack).
+A stack, however, allows new items to be appended only to the end of the collection (known as :newTerm:`pushing` a new value on to the stack).
-Similarly, a stack only allows items to be removed from the end of the collection (known as :newTerm:`popping` a value off the stack).
+Similarly, a stack allows items to be removed only from the end of the collection (known as :newTerm:`popping` a value off the stack).

 .. note::

    The concept of a stack is used by the ``UINavigationController`` class to model the view controllers in its navigation hierarchy.
-   You call the ``UINavigationController`` class's ``pushViewController:animated:`` method to add (or push) a view controller on to the navigation stack, and its ``popViewControllerAnimated:`` method to remove (or pop)
+   You call the ``UINavigationController`` class ``pushViewController:animated:`` method to add (or push) a view controller on to the navigation stack, and its ``popViewControllerAnimated:`` method to remove (or pop)